There's a lot of material on my blog and related sites, and I know it can be a bit overwhelming trying to search through it all.

 The obvious place to start is Early Years TV.
 Each week I interview a leading Early Years expert or practitioner and share the interview on Early Years TV completely free.

 You can watch the free video for the full week until the next video is loaded up.
-Or if you want, you can join EYTV Premium where you get immediate access to over 150 interviews for just £12 a month.
+Or if you want, you can join EYTV Premium where you get immediate access to over 150 interviews for just £15 a month incl VAT.

 You can find out more about Early Years TV and watch the latest interview free here: